 Express Version (shortcuts)

 Craving lasagna but short on time?
-Here are some express tips for prepping ahead and/or shortcuts that will decrease your hands-on time and still produce a luscious homemade vegan lasagna.
+Here are some tips for prepping ahead and/or shortcuts that will make your lasagna quick and easy and still produce a luscious veggie lasagna.

 Ricotta Cheese - buy your favourite store bought vegan ricotta.
 I like Kite Hill.
 But I can't always find it so I make this vegan tofu ricotta a day or two in advance and store it in the fridge.

 Vegan Mozzarella - Sub in vegan mozzarella for the mozzarella cheese sauce.
 My favourite is Miyoko's Fresh Vegan Mozza; but grab your favourite block or grated cheese.